skorn-g12/RiskAnalysis-Case-Study/README.md

         III.2.1.
 In between rest of the columns(minus loan_status)

 IV.
 Conclusion<br>

 	Mentioned the driver variables identified with our analysis.
 (Present in the last section of the notebook)<br>
-V. Recommendations
+V. Recommendations<br>

     From our analysis we present our recommendations